To-jak/some-robotics/README.md

 ## 2. ROS Exercices

-My solutions to somes exercices of the course "ROS in 5 Days" from the [robot ignite learning platform](https://www.robotigniteacademy.com)
+My solutions to several exercices of the course "*ROS in 5 Days*" from the [robot ignite learning platform](https://www.robotigniteacademy.com)

 ### Topics